Ogasawara Subprefecture

 Ogasawara Subprefecture (小笠原支庁, Ogasawara-shichō) is a subprefecture of the Tokyo Metropolitan Government in Japan.
 The subprefecture covers the Bonin and Volcano Islands and three isolated islets (the "Ogasawara Archipelago") and is coterminous with the village of Ogasawara.
-The subprefecture covers 104.41 km2 and has a population of 2,415 people.
+The subprefecture covers 104.41 km2 and has a population of 2,930 in 2023.
 It maintains a main office on Chichijima and a branch office on Hahajima, the two permanent settlements in the islands.
 (The SDF base on Iwo Jima is supported separately, although still notionally part of the subprefecture and village's jurisdiction.)

 Name

-The subprefecture bears the Japanese name of the Bonin Islands, derived from a false 18th-century account of their discovery by a member of the Ogasawara clan of samurai.
-Although the Ogasawara Islands themselves are still more often known as the Bonins in English, the modern subprefecture is usually known as Ogasawara.
+The subprefecture bears the Japanese name of the Bonin Islands, derived from an apocryphal 18th-century account of the islands' discovery in 1593 by a member of the Ogasawara clan of samurai.
+Although the Ogasawara Islands themselves are still more often known as the Bonins in English, a name which originates from transliteration of an early Japanese word for "uninhabited islands" (bunin-shima or mujin-shima), the modern subprefecture is usually known as Ogasawara.

 History

 Micronesian tools and carvings have been discovered in the Bonin Islands but in the modern era the islands were uninhabited until 1830, giving rise—through a series of errors—to the English name of the Bonins.
-The initial settlement of the Bonins was from the Kingdom of Hawaii under the auspices of the British Empire, who formally claimed them in the 1820s before yielding them to Japan.
-The descendants of these initial settlers make up Japan's small Ōbeikei ethnicity.
+The initial settlement of the Bonins was from the Kingdom of Hawaii under the auspices of the British Empire, who formally claimed them in the 1820s before yielding them to the Empire of Japan.
+The descendants of these initial settlers make up Bonin Islanders.

 Once Japanese settlement began, the islands' seven main villages were administered as part of Tokyo's government (Tōkyō-fu).
 Okinotorishima was added to the subprefecture in 1930, and the villages were finally incorporated in 1940: Ōmura and Ōgimura-Fukurosawa on Chichijima, Kitamura and Okimura on Hahajima, Iōtō on Iwo Jima, and Ishinomura and Nishimura on North Iwo Jima.
 All civilians on the islands were forcibly evacuated to Honshu in 1944 near the end of World War II.

 After the Surrender of Japan in 1945, the United States Armed Forces occupied the Ryukyu and Nanpo Islands, notionally in preparation for a future United Nations trusteeship but chiefly as staging areas for nuclear weapons.
-During this period, the islands were administered as the Bonin–Volcano Islands but no resettlement was allowed on Iwo Jima—now a military airbase—and resettlement of the Bonins was limited to its previous non-Japanese population and their descendants.
+During this period, the islands were administered as the Bonin–Volcano Islands but no resettlement was allowed on Iwo Jima—now a military airbase—and resettlement of the Bonins was limited to Bonin Islanders.
 The homes of previous Japanese residents were typically destroyed.
 With the US–Japanese alliance on firmer footing, arrangements made for continued use of Kadena Air Base on Okinawa, and further nuclear weapons development, the Nanpo Islands were fully returned to Japan in 1968.